TEACHER EDUCATION PROGRAM

-This two-day course is held at the University of Missouri – Columbia campus.
-The class consists of energy topics including Energy Basics, Power Generation, Energy Efficiency, Energy Sources, Economics, and Energy Production, and a Power Generation tour.
+NEW IN 2023, the two-day course is moving to the Courtyard Marriott in Jefferson City, MO.
+The class consists of energy topics including Energy Basics, Power Generation, Energy Efficiency, Energy Sources, Economics, and Energy Production.

 Upon completion of the class, the teachers earn 1 graduate credit.
 This is a FREE graduate credit hour.
 Macon Electric Cooperative, with support from Northeast Power, covers all the expenses for the course for two teachers working at schools in and surrounding Macon Electric Cooperative’s service area.
 The scholarship covers ALL expenses including tuition, meals, instructional material, and lodging if needed.
 An additional graduate hour, not awarded by the scholarship, can be earned upon completion of additional course requirements.

 Teacher Education Program Brochure

 Learn more about the course by reviewing the Agenda.